zaguiini/formik-wizard/README.md

 That's needed because there's no `form` web component on React Native and `formik-wizard` (and `formik`) fallbacks to it.

+Also, React Native doesn't have submit button.
+To simulate, grab formik's context and fire the submit handler.

 ## Troubleshooting

 ### I can't use it as the default export